-It is such a place where the majority of people (people belonging to Monpa, Sherdukpen, Singpho, and Khampti tribe) belong to two different Buddhist sects are Mahayana and Hinayana, however, the other tribes believe in worshipping animals.
+It is such a place where the majority of people (people belonging to Monpa, Sherdukpen, Singpho, and Khampti tribes) belong to two different Buddhist sects are Mahayana and Hinayana, however, the other tribes believe in worshipping animals.
 Also, its home to people who abide by the Donyi-Polo religion where worshipping Sun and Moon is the way to go.
 Being one of the most linguistically diverse states across India, Arunachal Pradesh pays homage to people speaking more than 50 dialects of none other than the Tibet-Burman language.
 Under the Tani dialect -Adi, Bokar, Galo, Tagin, Nyishi, and Apatani are the most common forms of languages here.
 The west and north part of the state is inclined towards the Bodic language where Mishmi is famous among the people living in its eastern part.
 This type of language diversity is very rare to be seen anywhere across the country.

 With a gift of traditional craftsmen skills, Arunachal Pradesh keeps on passing the talent from generation to generation.
 The local men of the state do weaving, wood carving, pottery, painting, ornament making, carpet making, bamboo work, cane work, smith work, basket making, and whatnot.
 When it comes to the women of this region, they excel in making handicrafts and handlooms.